GreptimeTeam/docs/docs/getting-started/distributed.md

-# Distributed Getting Start
+# Setup a cluster

-This guide shows how to manually build and start a distributed GreptimeDB locally.
+This guide shows how to manually build and start a distributed GreptimeDB cluster locally.

 ## Built From Source